ASCS-eV/eves/README.md

 It is an initiative of the [asc(s e.V.
 Environment for Virtual Test Drive (ENVITED)](https://www.envited.market/).

 The specifications itself are written as independent documents based on so-called "improvement protocols" typically used in de-centralized standardization efforts, e.g. in blockchain domains.
-These individual specification documents stand for themselves but can inherit from one another be be linked to one another.
+These individual specification documents stand for themselves but can inherit from one another by reference.

-All EVES documents are written in AsciiDoc format, sequentially numbered and stored in the [EVES folder](./EVES/).
+All EVES documents are written in markdown format, sequentially numbered and stored in the [EVES folder](./EVES/).
 The process on how to write, submit or change specifications in defined in [EVES-1](./EVES/eves-0001.md).

 ## EVES Overview